The Lazarus Key (sneak peek)

 “And you’re black.
 Whew, I’m sure glad we got all that out of the way.
 Saves us from awkward conversation later, am I right?”

-“It’s just when they said they were sending someone named Frank—”
+“It’s just when they said they were sending someone named Sam—”

 “I know.
 I get that a lot.”